 19 Weeks Pregnant – Your Body

 If you’re also having trouble sleeping, it’s really time to slow down your routine a little in the evenings.

 19 Weeks Pregnant – Your Baby

-At 19 weeks pregnant, your baby weighs about 240 grams, and is about 15.25 cm long.
-In his brain, the nerve cells responsible for hearing, taste, smell and sight are starting to develop.
+At 19 weeks pregnant, your baby weighs about 240 grams, and is about 15.25 cm long, roughly the size of a mango.